NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/3DSlicerModelsforBrainQuiz/README.md

 1. To consult with an anatomist the design of the quiz.
 1. To design the quiz with different difficulty levels.
-1. To study the use of the Intel RealSense as set to interact with.
+1. To study the use of the Intel RealSense and digital tablets as tools to interact with.

 ## Progress and Next Steps